stormxio/stormx-token/README.md

 2. The Swap contract accepts the relayed call from GSN and execute ``convert(amount)`` if the user has enough unlocked new StormX token balance or ``amount >= chargeFee``.

 3. The contract charges the user by ``chargeFee`` if the user has enough unlocked token balance right now, and the charged tokens are transferred to StormX’s reserve ``stormXReserve``.
+Otherwise, the charging will be in step 8 if the transaction succeeds.

 4. The function checks whether the ``_msgSender()``(i.e the original caller) has this amount of original StormX tokens, and reverts if not.